-This spinach and potato lasagna is super easy to assemble, very filling and economical, too.
+This spinach and potato lasagna is the kind of cozy, cheesy meal the whole family will love.
+It’s easy to make, super satisfying, and a fun twist on classic comfort food.
 You may never go back to a noodle based lasagna again!
 Sponsored by the Idaho Potato Commission.

 This is the last recipe that I am sharing with you for the promotion with the Idaho Potato Commission, where I was asked to develop four recipes using a 10-pound bag of Idaho Potatoes that would feed a family of four for $25.